zdravkov/kendo-docs/aspnet-mvc/helpers/scheduler/mvc-scheduler-resources.md

 ## Multiple resource types

 The Scheduler HtmlHelper extension supports unlimited resource types.
 For example we can combine the single and multiple resource examples in a single one.

+> Widget requires the first resource to have a color field, because the event background color is get from the first resource.

 ### Example - multiple resource types